Transport

 works were required.
 From the quarry the tramway route heads west

-over relatively level ground, passing the quarry gunpowder house on the
+over relatively level ground, passing the quarry explosives store on the

 way.
 There are various cuttings and embankments as it pursues a course